Peak Age of Information in Priority Queueing Systems: Queues with Buffer Size One

 For $j=i$, we have

-As $\lambda_{i}\rightarrow\infty$, $\frac{p_{i}}{\lambda_{i}(1-p_{i})}\leq\frac{1}{\mu\pi_{i-1}(0,...,0)}.$ By Equation (\ref{eq:5}) we prove the theorem. \end{proof} Theorem \ref{thm:infty bound} shows that if we increase the arrival rate for a queue, the PAoI of queues with lower priorities will be greatly increased, while PAoI of queues with higher priorities will be bounded.
-It implies that if we have queues with traffic intensity significantly greater than the others, it is better to give high priorities to those queues with low traffic intensities to guarantee that all queues have a relative low PAoI.
+As $\lambda_{i}\rightarrow\infty$, $\frac{p_{i}}{\lambda_{i}(1-p_{i})}\leq\frac{1}{\mu\pi_{i-1}(0,...,0)}.$ By Inequality (\ref{eq:5}) we prove the theorem. \end{IEEEproof} Theorem \ref{thm:infty bound} shows that if we increase the arrival rate of a queue, the PAoI of queues with lower priorities will be greatly increased, while PAoI of queues with higher priorities will remain bounded.
+Like we discussed in Section \ref{sec:Introduction}, some data sources may have information more important or time-sensitive than other data sources.
+Theorem \ref{thm:infty bound} implies that if higher priorities are given to data sources which are more important, the PAoI of these important data sources can always be guaranteed at a bounded level.
+It also implies that if we have queues with traffic intensity significantly greater than the others, it is better to give high priorities to those queues with low traffic intensities to guarantee that all queues have a relatively low PAoI.